daranzolin/daranzolin.github.io/_posts/2020-07-24-building-sql-queries.markdown

 tags: R
 ---

 [The {dbplyr} package](https://dbplyr.tidyverse.org/) is a godsend for tidyverse devotees.
 While SQL has its own elegance and expressiveness, once you go `tbl() %>% ... %>% collect()`, you can never go back.
-Ah, but I must immediately hedge: there are admittedly some tasks whose complexity requires...a more intimate interaction with the database.
+Ah, but I must immediately hedge: there are admittedly some tasks whose complexity requires a more...intimate interaction with the database.

 <!--more-->